 (2 or 4 credits, non- yearly, consult department) A study of special topics in philosophy which are not adequately covered in other courses as a response to student or faculty needs or interests.

 Note: May be taken more than once for credit provided that a different topic is studied.

-PHI 310x - Themes in Political Theory
+PHI 310x - History of Political Thought